- We have to get rid of that dog door. A hole in the wall is ridiculous in winter. It's practically snowing in here.

 We installed roof and cavity wall insulation soon after moving in, so I couldn't test those (just as well, they're expensive ).
 We've also had a family crisis the last fortnight, so I wound back on our efforts.

 We added draught-proof tape to a few door frames and a transparent film product to 10% of our windows.
 You can buy a special plastic film you install in place of double glazing (unfortunately our peeled off later in a heat wave, which may have been due to faulty installation or the glue itself.
 It might work better for you and it definitely added thermal insulation, so give it a go).

 Ready, set, montage!
-Clear Comfort double-sided tape; plastic film; and as installed on window.
+Double-sided tape; plastic film; and as installed on window.

 Week 9 results

 Many extra insulatioclaim you can save one tonne of CO2e per year.
 ACT Government says insulation saves up to 35% of your energy.
 But manufacturers make exaggerated claims to sell product and governments do the same to sell policy.
 That's why I like to test things out myself.